Table of contents

 - Barcode types and reading technique

-The Ongoing WMS provides a scanning module which can be used on hand-held units.
-Ongoing is hardware independent, which means it works with any device fulfilling the requirements.
+Ongoing WMS provides a scanning module which can be used on hand-held devices.
+Ongoing WMS is hardware independent, which means it works with any device fulfilling the requirements.
 The device must:

 - Have internet access.

 - Have a web browser.

 - Be able to scan the barcodes you need.